SPT-Mod-Dev/SPT-Mod-Dev/README.md

 ### Manchukuo
  - Fixed Baba's autonomy states
- - 'Law University': Now adds Co-Prosperity tech sharing group
+ - 'Invite Japanese Advisors': Now adds Co-Prosperity tech sharing group

 ### Finland
  - When joining the Continuation War, automatically declare on Monglia as well (if they are still in faction)